EUROYoung/euroyoung.github.io/_pages/naples2025.md

 Please submit your abstract __no later than April 15, 2025__.
 All submissions will be reviewed by members of the scientific committee.
 Notification of the decision of the referees will be sent to the corresponding author by April 25, 2025.

 __There is a limited number of places available__.
-If applications exceed this limit, allocations will be made on a first-come, first-served basis, while also ensuring representation of researchers from different countries to foster international collaboration.
+If applications exceed this limit, selection will be made on a first-come, first-served basis, while also ensuring representation of researchers from different countries to foster international collaboration.

 __Priority will be given to early-career researchers affiliated with institutions within EURO.__